waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Primary Goal:** Stop Team Rocket.
 - **Secondary Goal:** Investigate Radio Tower (Team Rocket takeover).
 - **Navigation:** Explore Goldenrod Game Corner.
 - **Status:** In Goldenrod Underground.
-Donald gave a Pokédex tip (useless for now).
-Searching South for Uniform.
+Moving South to scan for Rocket Grunt (Uniform source).
 - **Plan:**
+    1. Navigate South to (4, 15) and beyond.
-    1. Search south for a Rocket Grunt or specific "Recruiter" (Uniform source).
+    2. Look for an NPC with a Rocket Grunt sprite.
+    3. If found, talk to them to get the Uniform.
-    2. If nothing found, check Switch Room via ladder at (3, 34).
+    4. If not found, check the Switch Room entrance at (3, 34).

 **Notes:**
 - Radio Tower entrance was elusive.